imazen/resizer-web/content/plugins/bundles/index.md

 Template: plugin_page
 Renderer: RubyPoweredMarkdown
 Aliases: /pl.. /plugin
-Warning: Bundles will be discontinued on Feb.
+Warning: Bundles were discontinued on Feb.
 1 2013 in favor of a simplified product model.

 #Plugins